 - It is stopped.

-Because of the swell, the huge mass of steel dances now up and down to a few inches from the top of the tube.
+Because of the swell, the huge mass of steel moved up and down above the top of the tube.

 - OK, be ready to drop the jet.

-I'm waiting for a few seconds then finding the right moment I shout:
+I did wait for a few seconds then finding the right moment I shouted:

 - DOWN!
 DOWN!
 DOWN!

-Immediately, the machine begins to descend quickly over the pipe until it’s stopping on the sea bed.
+Immediately, the machine began to descend quickly over the pipe until it stopped on the sea bed.

-The installation has generate a sand cloud but rapidly the small current sweeps the cloud away and I can now clearly see that the jet overlaps the pipeline.
-But because of the hardness of the soil, the two injection ramps are only buried to a few tens of centimetres.
+The installation of the claw had generated a sand cloud but rapidly a small current sweeped the cloud away and I could now clearly see that the jet overlaped the pipeline but wasn't yet buried deep enough .

 - Surface!